mateyct/startup/README.md

 - **React** - React will be responsible for tying together the HTML, CSS, and JS.
 It will also handle the routing.
 - **Service** - There will be multiple service endpoints:
     * Backend service for logging in
-    * Sending board moves and suspicions to the backend
+    * When the player navigates away from the play page and then back, a service updates them on the current state of their game if they were in one.
     * Retrieving history of suspicions to display
     * Also retrieving a random Book of Mormon verse to display in the footer from [BraydenTW/book-of-mormon-api](https://book-of-mormon-api.vercel.app) ([GitHub](https://github.com/BraydenTW/book-of-mormon-api))
 - **DB/Login** - The database will store players' credentials and allow them to log in, which is required to play.
 The database will also store the history of suspicions the player has made.